yitsushi/firecracker-go-sdk-connection-leak-poc/README.md

 ```
 3. On the other one, run this go application: `go run .`

-Output shows we made 3 queries, and after they we still have 3 connections
+Output shows we made 3 queries, and after we are done with our queries, we still
-open.
+have 3 connections open.

 ```
 ❯ go run .